tshepang/blog/content/computing/project of note: Debian Installer.rst

 project of note: Debian Installer
 =================================

-:date: 2013-04-24
+:date: 2014-03-20
-:tags: Debian, project-of-note, quote
+:tags: Debian, non-Debian, project-of-note, quote

-I've recently looked at Ubuntu's 10.04 and 10.10 installers, and they are quite nifty tools, so fresh and gorgeous, and so easy to use that nobody would dare say "I can't install Linux!".
-And then I recently re-installed my Debian system and I don't really see how much harder it is to use than Ubuntu's (except that it's far uglier, so I guess that also makes it intimidating).
+I've looked at pretty installers like that of Ubuntu and Fedora, and they are all so easy to use that nobody would dare say "I can't install Linux!".
+And then whenever I install Debian, I don't really see how much harder it is to use.
+It is far uglier though, so I guess that also makes it intimidating.

-What triggered this post is the following titbit:
+Anyways, what triggered this post is the following tit-bit:

     d-i [Debian Installer] is the very first thing many of our users see, and has a huge range of uses, from simple desktop installs to